vidyavermaa/11th-chemistry/content.en/alkali-and-alkaline-metals/alkali-metals/index.md

 ## 5.2.2 Distinctive behavior of lithium

-The distinctive behaviour of Li+ ion is due to its exceptionally small size, high polarising power, high hydration energy and non availability of d-orbitals.
+The distinctive behaviour of Li<sup>+</sup> ion is due to its exceptionally small size, high polarising power, high hydration energy and non availability of d-orbitals.

 **Table 5.5 Comparison of properties of lithium with other elements of the group:**